protiumx/protiumx/README.md

-Hi there, I' Brian, a software developer from Argentina.
+Hi there, I' Brian, a very curious software developer from Argentina.

-- I'm currently working with Go and Flutter
+- Currently working with Go
-- I'm learning rust for fun
+- Currently learing Rust
-- I'm interested on: SecDevOps, IoT, open source
+- Interested on: SecDevOps, IoT, open source